FlUxIuS/V2GInjector/README.md

 ### Hardware

-Any devices using Qualcomm Atheros 7k baseband.
+Any devices using the PowerLine-Communication Qualcomm Atheros 7k (QCA7k) series baseband.

 The tool has been tested with following devices: